Beginner Friendly Guide

 Practical product research methods:

-- Check trending items on marketplaces — Open Tokopedia or Shopee, look at the “Best Sellers” or “Flash Sale” categories.
-Notice what appears frequently.
+1. Check trending items on marketplaces — Browse Tokopedia or Shopee “Best Sellers” and “Flash Sale” categories to spot patterns.

-- Look around you — Local products from your region (regional snacks, crafts, fashion) often have a market that is underserved online.
+3. Look around you — Local products (regional snacks, crafts, fashion) often have underserved online demand.

-- Calculate margins — Do not just look at the selling price.
-Calculate: purchase price + shipping to your location + packaging + marketplace commission.
+4. Calculate margins — Purchase price + shipping + packaging + commission.
 Is there still at least 30% profit?

 Categories that work well for Indonesian beginners: